 Diary of the Dead is also a tonal mess.
-The performances (usually stiff and amateurish) can quietly convince you that you are watching a serious drama a moment, a found-footage horror on another or a full-blown comedy.
+The performances (usually stiff and amateurish) can quietly convince you that you are watching a serious drama one moment, a found-footage horror another, or a full-blown comedy the next.
 That's how bad it is.

 It has a couple of fun and creative deaths, but the exaggerated use of the dated CGI showed us an almost unrecognizable Romero.

 The last half hour of Day of the Dead deserves to be in the top 3 of this list.
 The chaos generated by Romero is one of the best in his filmography ("Choke on 'em!") and Tom Savini's makeup and prosthetics work was a game-changer that still looks glory, gory and beautiful.

 Unfortunately, the movie has a whole previous hour that works as an anchor, condemning it to this place in the ranking.

 With Day of the Dead, Romero wanted to expand the mythos of the zombie.
 Set many years after the start of the outbreak, humanity, on the verge of total extinction, has begun to consider "rehabilitating" or "calming" the zombie instead of eliminating it, a task that with a ratio of 400000 to 1, sounds sincerely unattainable.